-We examine promotion and separation in the Australian Public Service (APS) from 2001 to 2020 by gender and for two other Equal Employment Opportunity (EEO) groups - people with a disability and people from non-English speaking backgrounds (NESB).
-We use the universe of personnel records of the APS and estimate logit models of the probability of promotion and the probability of separation.
+We examine promotion and separation in the Australian Public Service (APS) from 2001 to 2020 by gender and for three other Equal Employment Opportunity (EEO) groups - people with a disability, Indigenous Australians and people from non-English speaking backgrounds (NESB).
+We use the universe of personnel records of the APS and estimate logit models of the probabilities of promotion and separation.
 The data allow us to identify membership in an EEO group and to control for observable characteristics related to productivity and employment.